How-to page

 Review before upload

-Inspect the best frame at full size and compare it against the requirements before you move into the preparation flow.
+Inspect the best frame at full size, avoid screenshots or compressed copies, and compare it against the requirements before you move into the preparation flow.

 Common mistakes